 It’s been a while since I had this available online, and I’ve just found my backup copy.

-I wrote the tool to be fully extendible, and have only included a very basic test to begin with.
-It it my hope that other more capable developers will take the code and design their own calculations.
-As it’s written in perl, plugin modules should be able to hook into C libraries and programs for complete customisability. e.g. ssibench -> plugin -> c program -> plugin -> ssibench.
+I wrote the tool to be fully extendible and have only included a basic test to begin with.
+It is my hope that other more capable developers will take the code and design their own calculations.
+As it’s written in Perl, plugin modules should be able to hook into C libraries and programs for complete customisability. e.g. ssibench -> plugin -> c program -> plugin -> ssibench.

 With ten threads with loop values of one thousand each my intel core i7 processor completes everything in 1.644089 seconds.
 Deadpan110’s core2quad does the same in 2.162209 seconds.